OpenStackOnRaPi/ostackinstall/README.md

 The installation procedure is in principle the same as in the original [Kolla-Ansible guide for the 2023.1 release](https://docs.openstack.org/kolla-ansible/2023.1/user/quickstart.html) (and very similar, but not identical, to ).
 A couple of exceptions are a direct consequence of changing the status of 2023.1 release to "unmaintained" without appropriate updates in the publicly available Kolla-Ansible guide and in one Kolla-Ansible configuration file (the term ```stable``` is used instead of ```unmaintained```).
 Corrective changes to respective instructions are outlined in the text below.
 One can use the original source and install on his own or take advantage of 100% ready-to-use commands documented below.

 At the moment, the instructions below cover installation instructions for release 2023.1.
-The installation of 2025.1 is very similar (see [Kolla-Ansible guide for the 2025.1 release](https://docs.openstack.org/kolla-ansible/2025.1/user/quickstart.html)), however there are small differences between both releases (e.g., in 2023.1 one installs Ansible explicitly running a separate command while this step is included in Kolla-Ansible script in 2025.1).
+The installation of 2025.1 is very similar (see [Kolla-Ansible guide for the 2025.1 release](https://docs.openstack.org/kolla-ansible/2025.1/user/quickstart.html)), however there are small differences between both releases (e.g., in 2023.1 one installs Ansible explicitly by running a separate command while in 2025.1 this step is included in the Kolla-Ansible script).
 Therefore, when installing 2025.1 you are advised to refer to the original guide to consult all details.

   * Install Python packages, create and activate virtual environment
 ```